 - The titular character of The Challenges of Zona, and even more so the giantess Liri, who would be at least a DD if she was human.
 As Liri is around 15 feet tall, her breasts pretty much demand their own postal code.

-- In Spinnerette, this is apparently actually part of a superpower.
-The Freak Lab Accident that causes her super-powers turns her from modest to busty, while having her get toned everywhere else.
+- For the titular superhero this appears to actually be part of her superpowers because the Freak Lab Accident that gives Heather super-powers changes her from modest to busty while toning her everywhere else.

-- Justified trope for Greta Gravity.
-She was a busty woman prior to gaining her gravity control powers which explain how she can, well, defy gravity.
+- Greta Gravity was a busty woman prior to gaining her gravity control powers which explain how she can, well, defy gravity.

-- Justified for Super Milf in her origin story.
-She was a scientist investigating the mysterious alien bio-reactors the military discovered.
+- Super Milf is a blatant lampoon of this trope as justified in her origin story.
+She was a scientist investigating the mysterious alien bio-reactors discovered by the military.
 The reactors suddenly went critical and a huge explosion ensued.
-Miraculously no one was killed, but the reactors somehow merged with the scientist's breasts, turning her into a very powerful and very busty superheroine.
-She claims that her costume's generous cleavage helps vent heat from the reactors in her breasts.
+Miraculously no one was killed, but the reactors somehow merged with her breasts, turning her into a very powerful and very busty superheroine.
+She claims that her costume's generous cleavage vents heat from the reactors in her breasts.

 - The Magnificent Milkmaid, Chocolate Milkmaid and the villainesses they fight.
 The Milkmaids' powers are that their breasts expand from about D cups to closer to triple-K cups when they drink milk, and they can use their jugs as weapons.